 This is the short version and it's pretty simple, really.
-Every product on here ships for Free within the 48 contiguous states.
-Every single one.
 There are a few rather reasonable caveats, though.

 2. Deliveries are during normal business hours of 8 to 5, Monday through Friday.
 Some locations are so busy during the day that deliveries have to be made outside business hours because of local ordinances or building codes.
 These will require additional charges.